 to later find complete call sign lists for that country.

 Using a call sign and having a call sign are two different things.
 Just because a station has a call sign does not mean they are going to use it (unless the law declares so, as in the USA).
 And just because a station does not use a call sign on the air does not mean that they do not have one.

-Case in point, the shortwave radio station in Sackville, Canada never announces a call sign.
-Does it have one?
-Yes it certainly does.
+Case in point, the recently defunct shortwave radio station in Sackville, Canada never announced call signs.
+Did it have one?
+Yes it certainly did.